RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ## Your Custom Platform

+Are you using Wordpress, strapi or other platforms with APIs for your content?

-Let me know if you'd like a platform of yours integrated with the IWE or with CrossPost and I can look into it!
+Let me know if you'd like them integrated with the IWE or with CrossPost and I can look into it!

-And now go let your content be seen!
+And now go let your content be seen! 🚀🚀🚀